The psychotic drowns in the same waters in which the mystic swims with delight.

 When I stopped taking the opioids, my depression lifted.
 I even found a girlfriend, which lasted about 8 months.
 Other than my marriage, that seems to be about the average time that women can stand me.
 Now that I think about it, it was about 8 months from meeting my future wife before she started treating me poorly.
 Not sure why she married me.

-Anyway, I was sad about losing my first girlfriend after my married died.
+Anyway, I was sad about losing my first girlfriend after my marriage died.
 For about a week, I was very anxious.
 Between this time and 2010, I was mostly okay.
 Mildly depressed and not very lonely even though I dated for less than 12 months that decade.

 Around 2010, I started getting frequent bouts of bursitis in my shoulder and sciatica in my hip.
 Most of the time, I would get a steroid shot and a few days of Vicodin.
 I never connected it until now.